-- Graduates from an accredited high school may be admitted. - Those who have earned a General Education Diploma (GED) may be admitted. - Those who are at least 18 years of age and who do not have a high school diploma or GED may be admitted upon individual approval of the vice president for student services upon determination of the students' abilities to benefit in their chosen fields of study after achieving minimum scores on the ASSET placement test. - Those who are under 18, who do not have a diploma or GED and who are still in high school may be admitted upon the written recommendation of the high school principal or counselor.
+- Graduates with a diploma from an accredited high school may be admitted. . - Those who have earned a General Education Diploma (GED) may be admitted. - Those who are at least 18 years of age and who do not have a high school diploma or GED may be admitted upon individual approval of the Vice President for Student Services upon determination of the students' abilities to benefit in their chosen fields of study after achieving minimum scores on the ASSET or Compass placement tests. - Those who are under 18, who do not have a diploma or GED, and who are still in high school may be admitted upon the written recommendation of the high school principal or counselor, and consent from parent/guardian.